heptarch/heptarch.github.io/drafts/demon.md

- Chandos, heir of as many debts as titles, weary, honest, but not without his moments of shrewdness, visits the University of Aberdeen in his capacity as Chairman of the London Pneumatic Despatch Company to consult some engineers.
+ Chandos, heir of as many debts as titles, weary, honest, but not without his moments of shrewdness, visits the University of Aberdeen in his capacity as Chairman of the London Pneumatic Despatch Company to consult a few engineers.
-One of these men shares some scientific gossip: a lass, no more than ten, a ward of Auld Dauvit and, one mutters darkly, a "leanabh breugach",<label for="sn-1"
+They share some scientific gossip: a lass, no more than ten, a ward of Auld Dauvit and, one mutters darkly, a "leanabh breugach",<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>